Explore UCD

 Interagency meeting - Ballynahone bog

-Excursion to bog downwind of intensive pig and poultry house In Derry where passive ammonia sampling is being conducted.
+Excursion to bog downwind of intensive pig and poultry house In Derry where passive ammonia sampling is conducted.

-The meeting was attended by: David “Dáithí” Kelleghan, Tom Curran (University College Dublin), Pat Byrne, Ciara Maxwell, John McEntagart (Environmental Protection Agency, Republic of Ireland), Andy Bleasdale, Barry O’Donoghue (National Parks and Wildlife Service, Republic of Ireland), David Dodd (Department of Communications, Climate Action and Environment, Republic of Ireland), William Burchill (Teagasc, Republic of Ireland), Claire Whitfield (Joint Nature Conservation Committee), Susan Zappala (Natural England), Simon Bareham, Khalid Aazem, Jeremy Walters (Natural Resources Wales), Claire Campbell (Scottish Environment Protection Agency), Mike Shepard (Scottish Natural Heritage), Paul Corbett (Department of the Environment, Northern Ireland), Sara McGuckin , Keith Finegan, Barry McAuley, David Bruce, Charlotte Stewart (Department of Agriculture, Environment and Rural Affairs, Northern Ireland).
+The meeting was attended by: David “Dáithí” Kelleghan, Tom Curran (University College Dublin), Pat Byrne, Ciara Maxwell, John McEntagart (Environmental Protection Agency, Republic of Ireland), Andy Bleasdale, Barry O’Donoghue (National Parks and Wildlife Service, Republic of Ireland), David Dodd (Department of Communications, Climate Action and Environment, Republic of Ireland), William Burchill (Teagasc, Republic of Ireland), Claire Whitfield (Joint Nature Conservation Committee), Susan Zappala (Natural England), Simon Bareham, Khalid Aazem, Jeremy Walters (Natural Resources Wales), Claire Campbell (Scottish Environment Protection Agency), Mike Shepard (Scottish Natural Heritage), Paul Corbett (Department of the Environment, Northern Ireland), Sara McGuckin, Keith Finegan, Barry McAuley, David Bruce, Charlotte Stewart (Department of Agriculture, Environment and Rural Affairs, Northern Ireland).

 Contact UCD School of Biosystems and Food Engineering